Mexico Digital Nomad Visa Guide (2024)

 The main benefits of this Mexico digital nomad visa alternative are the following:

-• Once you get to Mexico, you can prolong your stay to up to 4 years, and
+- Once you get to Mexico, you can extend your stay to up to 4 years, and

-• You can work legally for a company registered outside Mexico.
+- You can legally work from Mexico for a company registered outside Mexico.

-Now, let’s see what documents you have to gather and what migratory procedures to obey to be eligible for a Temporary residence visa.
+Now, let’s see what documents you have to gather and which migratory procedures you’ll have to obey to be eligible for a Temporary residence visa.

-What documents do you need to apply for the Mexico digital nomad visa?
+What documents do I need to apply for the Mexico digital nomad visa?

-To apply for the Mexico digital nomad visa or, better to say, the Temporary residence visa, you need to gather and submit the following documents:
+To apply for the Mexico digital nomad visa (otherwise known as the Temporary residence visa), you’ll need the following documents:

-• Proof that you have paid the visa application fee,
+- Proof that you have paid the visa application fee, and

-If you apply for a Temporary residence visa from the country where you do not reside, you will need proof that you have entered that country legally.
+If you apply for a Temporary residence visa from a country where you aren’t a resident, you will also need proof that you have entered that country legally.

-Also, be aware that the minimum income requirements vary depending on the exchange rate of Mex$ — Mexican Peso and the minimum daily wage in Mexico, so check them before applying for the Mexico digital nomad visa/Temporary residence visa.
+Also, keep in mind that the minimum income requirements vary depending on the exchange rate of Mex$ — Mexican Peso — and the minimum daily wage in Mexico.
+So check both before applying.

 Who is eligible to apply for Mexico’s digital nomad visa?

-The eligibility criteria for the Mexico digital nomad visa alternative — Temporary residence visa — seems pretty straightforward.
+The eligibility criteria for the Mexico digital nomad visa alternative — Temporary residence visa — seem pretty straightforward.

 This information is particularly important to EU/EEA citizens, who are often unable to apply for digital nomad visas in many European countries since those visas are mostly intended for people outside the EU/EEA.